microsoft/EdgeML/README.md

 If you use software from this library in your work, please use the BibTex entry below for citation.

 ```
-@software{edgeml03,
+@software{edgeml04,
    author = {{Dennis, Don Kurian and Gaurkar, Yash and Gopinath, Sridhar and Goyal, Sachin
-              and Gupta, Chirag and Jain, Moksh and Kumar, Ashish and Kusupati, Aditya and
+              and Gupta, Chirag and Jain, Moksh and Jaiswal, Shikhar and Kumar, Ashish and
-              Lovett, Chris and Patil, Shishir G and Saha, Oindrila and Simhadri, Harsha Vardhan}},
+              Kusupati, Aditya and  Lovett, Chris and Patil, Shishir G and Saha, Oindrila and
+              Simhadri, Harsha Vardhan}},
    title = {{EdgeML: Machine Learning for resource-constrained edge devices}},
    url = {https://github.com/Microsoft/EdgeML},
-   version = {0.3},
+   version = {0.4},
 }
 ```